 If identity is how you see yourself in the mirror, personality is how you see others.
 It is the constellation of fears and hopes, wishes and needs, born of nurture and seasoned by nature, that you cast upon the people in your world.
 A healthy personality is the ability to fit into the social environment, and a personality disorder is a contradiction within itself.
 Let me explain.

 Our lifelong experiences of holding tight and letting go lay the foundation for self in the context of others’ caring.
-We discover who we are in large part by discovering how other people respond to us.
-What emerges over a lifetime is a more or less coherent identity defined in large part by expectations about relationships.
+We discover who we are by discovering how other people respond to us.
+What happens over a lifetime is a more or less an identity defined in large part by expectations about relationships.

-The Munsters was a 1960s comedy about a family of monster-like people who barely tolerated their misfit niece, Marilyn, a stunning and intelligent teenager who thought herself hideous and bizarre; a freak.
+The Munsters flips the script.
+The 1960s comedy is about a family of “monsters” who barely tolerated their stunning and intelligent niece.
+She thought of herself as hideous and bizarre because of her environment: a freak.
 When the family ventured into the larger world, however, it was always the Frankenstein-like father, Herman Munster, who scared the neighbors away.

 The tragedy of misfit personality—personality disorders—is played out in real life all around us every day.
 Seeing people with personality disorders for who they are rather than just reacting to them takes a lot of patience and maturity.
 The self-centered man at the office, the angry and super-critical neighbor, the sad and self-effacing woman at the library—these people trigger strong emotional reactions, but they’re just trying to fit in.